094459/newsletter-oss-projects/README.md

 **awskillswitch**

 [awskillswitch](https://aws-oss.beachgeek.co.uk/3gr) is an open sourced tool from Jeffrey Lyon that is worth checking out.
 AWS Kill Switch is a Lambda function (and proof of concept client) that an organisation can implement in a dedicated "Security" account to give their security engineers the ability to delete IAM roles or apply a highly restrictive service control policy (SCP) on any account in their organisation.
 Make sure you check out the README for full details, but this looks like it might be one of those tools that are useful to have in the back pocket in times of need. (#181)

+**awsesh**

+[awsesh](https://aws-oss.beachgeek.co.uk/4ad) is a command line tool for managing your AWS SSO sessions for those of you who are using AWS IAM Identity Centre (IdC).
+Whilst the repo provides pre built binaries for Mac, Linux, and Windows, you can also build from source too.
+There is a brief README with videos showing how this works - it is pretty simple to get up and running.
+If you are not using a vanity name for your IdC, then just use the prefix you see on the IdC dashboard when configuring this tool.(#208)

+**chaos-machine**

+[chaos-machine](https://aws-oss.beachgeek.co.uk/4ao) is a complete chaos engineering workflow that enables customers to run controlled chaos experiments and test hypotheses related to system behaviour.
+Chaos Machine uses metric and alarm data from both Amazon CloudWatch and Prometheus as inputs to evaluate system behaviour before, during, and after the experiment.
+The Chaos Machine provides a simple, consistent way to organise and execute chaos experiments, and is appropriate to use for both building and conducting ad-hoc experiments or integrating into more sophisticated automation pipelines.
+Chaos Machine uses the AWS Fault Injection Service (FIS) to run controlled experiments, and AWS Step Functions and AWS Lambda for orchestration and execution.(#208)

 **cloudcatalog**